TechTronicsEngineering/AutoPlex7/README.md

 display.begin();
 ```
 This will complete the setup process and activate the display.
-It's also recommended that, after calling ```display.begin()``` you ue the built in display test command to ensure functionality of the display.
+It's generally recommended that, after calling ```display.begin()``` you use the built in display test command to ensure functionality of the display.
 ```C++
 display.testDisplay();
 ```